Jens Hilgers: Bayes

 In 2014, Hilgers founded Bayes (formerly Dojo Madness), an esports startup based in Berlin, Germany.
-Bayes pioneered AI-based Esports coaching with its League of Legends Coaching APP LOLSUMO and moved to become a provider for professional esports data in partnership with Sportradar.
+Bayes pioneered AI-based Esports coaching with its League of Legends Coaching APP LOLSUMO and moved to become a provider for professional esports data in partnership with Sport Radar.
 In 2017, under the leadership of Raine Ventures and participation from Kakao's K Cube Ventures and investors, Dojo raised a total of $12.75 million in another round of funding.
-In 2020, Bayes announced the closing of a $6 million funding round today, which included participation from the Pohlad Family investment group, Fertitta Capital, Sony Innovation Fund, and other sports and media investors.
+In 2020, Bayes announced the closing of a $6 million funding round, which included participation from the Pohlad Family investment group, Fertitta Capital, Sony Innovation Fund, and other sports and media investors.

 G2 Esports

-In 2015, Hilgers co-founded G2 Esports (formerly Gamers2), one of the leading global esports and entertainment brands, alongside League of Legends player-turned-team owner, Carlos ‘Ocelote’ Rodriguez.
+In 2015, Hilgers co-founded G2 Esports (formerly Gamers2), one of the leading global esports and entertainment brands, alongside League of Legends player-turned-team owner, Carlos ‘Ocelot’ Rodriguez.
 Since its inception, G2 Esports has raised $27.3M, including a $10M investment round from Joseph Tsai.
-The European esports organization is headquartered in Berlin, Germany, with players competing in League of Legends, Valorant, Counter-Strike: Global Offensive, Hearthstone, Rocket League, Rainbow Six Siege, and Sim Racing.
+The European esports organization is headquartered in Berlin, Germany, with players competing in games like League of Legends, Valorant, Counter-Strike: Global Offensive, Hearthstone, Rocket League, Rainbow Six Siege, and Sim Racing.

 BITKRAFT Ventures

-In 2015, Hilgers launched BITKRAFT Ventures, an investment platform for gaming and Web3 globally.
+In 2015, Jens Hilgers launched the company BITKRAFT Ventures, a global investment platform for gaming and Web3.
 BITKRAFT has been the most active gaming venture capital firm and lead investor in 2020 and 2021, according to research from Invest Game and Drake Star Partners.
+As of April 2023, BITKRAFT Ventures has $830 million in assets under management and has expanded its footprint to Asia.